theijhay/Salary-prediction/README.md

 ```

 But in this case I used conda environment.
 - Click on this link [conda](https://docs.anaconda.com/free/miniconda/#quick-command-line-install) to install it.
+Anaconda provides a simple double-click installer for your
+convenience.

 - Create a new environment name "ml" with Python3.11 version
 ```